tsunamishadow/bonusheroes/battlepass.md

 -- Whenever you get a kill, you take 20% more damage and deal 20% damage for each stack.
 The stacks are additive and go back to 0 upon a non-ressurection death.
 Possible Bug: Shadow Demon may be able to purge this 'buff' off of enemies.
 This does not effect other units controled by a hero.
 - Death Explosion
 -- A Nether Blast like spell will be set off at the place of your death, damaging enemies and weirdly allies.
-- Death Gold Drop
+- Fast Runes
--- Deaths will drop a bag of unreliable gold, this seems to be proportional to the victim's Net Worth.
+-- Runes spawn and respawn every 30 seconds instead of their standard spawn rates.

 Recommended Heroes: